whothefluff/latin-macronizer/README.dev-env.md

 ### 2. Easily Create Portable Application Images
 From the "Golden Base" image, you can easily create any number of self-contained, **Final Application Images**.
 *   **No Extra System Dependencies:** The only thing you need to provide is the **treebank data**.
-*   **The Result is a Portable Application:** The output of the training process is a final, locked-down image containing all trained models and the database. **This image is a single artifact that can be easily saved, shared, and run on any machine with Docker.** You can create different versions of the application (e.g., one trained on classical texts, another on medieval texts) simply by using different treebank data. *Note: The `train-rftagger.sh` script is tailored for the data format found in the treebank_data/v1.6 repository.*
+*   **The Result is a Portable Application:** The output of the training process is a final, locked-down image containing all trained models and the database. **This image is a single artifact that can be easily saved, shared, and run on any machine with Docker.** You can create different versions of the application (e.g., one trained on classical texts, another on medieval texts) simply by using different treebank data.
+These can easily be debugged.

+*Note: The `train-rftagger.sh` script is tailored for the data format found in the treebank_data/v1.6 repository.*

-### 3. A Clear Path for Debugging Final Images
+### 3. A Clear Path for Deployment
-It provides a straightforward workflow to **debug the Python code** running inside a final, trained application image.
-By attaching a code editor like VS Code to the running container, you can set breakpoints, inspect variables, and step through the code live.
+Once you have a trained image, a secondary workflow allows you to package it into a clean, production-ready **web API server**.
+This provides a clear separation between the training environment and the final deployed application.

+---

 All original installation instructions in `INSTALL.txt` can be disregarded in favor of the workflow described below.

 ## The Workflow in a Nutshell

-The core idea is to separate the slow, complex build process from the fast, iterative training process.
+The core idea is to separate the slow, complex build process from the fast, iterative training and runnable application creation process.

-1.  **Golden Base Image (`whothefluff/latin-macronizer:dev-env-v1`)**: A stable, locked image that contains all the compiled tools (Morpheus, RFTagger) but has **not** been trained.
+1.  **Golden Base Image (`whothefluff/latin-macronizer:dev-env-v2`)**: A stable, locked image that contains all the compiled tools (Morpheus, RFTagger) but has **not** been trained.
 You build this once and reuse it many times.
-2.  **Final Application Image (e.g., `whothefluff/latin-macronizer:dev-env-v1-alatius-treebank-v1`)**: A final, runnable image created from the Golden Base.
-This image **includes** the trained models and database, making it a self-contained, distributable application.
+2.  **Trained Image (`...:dev-env-v2-alatius-treebank-v1`)**: A final, runnable image created from the Golden Base.
+This image **includes** the trained models and database, making it a self-contained, command-line-runnable application.
+3.  **API Server Image (`...:dev-env-v2-alatius-treebank-v1-api`)**: A final, production-ready image built from a *Trained Image*.
+Its sole purpose is to serve the model via a web API.

 ### Step 1: Prerequisites